sapnaalex/Ecommerce-Follow-Along/README.md

 MongoDB – NoSQL database for storing application data.
 Express.js – Backend framework for handling server logic.
 React.js – Frontend library for building dynamic user interfaces.
 Node.js – JavaScript runtime for executing server-side code.
 This stack allows developers to use a single language, JavaScript, throughout the entire application, making development more efficient and beginner-friendly.

+### **Milestone 2: Project Creation and Login Interface Design**

+In this milestone, I achieved the set objectives to advance in the development of the E-Commerce Application:

+---

+#### **1. Project Folder Structure**

+- Split the project into a ***frontend*** and a ***backend*** to improve organization and structure.

+#### **2. React Frontend Setup**

+- Set up the user interface with a React frontend.

+- Set up the required packages for React.

+#### **3. Node.js Backend Setup**

+- Created a simple Node.js application to initiate the server for the application.

+- Set the server up for API integration in the future.

+#### **4. Tailwind CSS Integration**

+- Set up **Tailwind CSS** to provide utility first responsive styles throughout the application.

+#### **5. Login Page Development**

+- Designed the first user interface element, a fully functional **Login Page**.

+- Designed the Login Page with Tailwind CSS for a responsive and polished user interface

+- Implemented simple features to manage user input.

+---

+### **Results**

+Everything is in order; the project is organized, and development can continue.

+Login Page.
+The fully functional styled skeleton of the UI has been done.

+The outstanding milestone serves as a foundation for adding more functionality in future 3 phases of the project.

 ### Summary for Milestone 3: Project Setup for Backend 🚀